-Policy How the policy will be implemented: to existing infrastructure, to ensure that infrastructure augmentation can be delivered at least cost to the community infrastructure augmentation.
+Policy How the policy will be implemented: 6 Prioritise the rollout of new growth areas (where practical) to areas that are contiguous to existing infrastructure, to ensure that infrastructure augmentation can be delivered at least cost to the community DPA study area is adjacent existing urban area and will be adjacent new Greater Edinburgh Parks area which will allow infrastructure augmentation.
 Biodiversity 2 Contain growth where possible to areas inside identified urban lands DPA is within existing urban lands Climate Change 1 Contribute to South Australia's target of a 60% reduction of greenhouse gas emissions by 2050 through the implementation of the policies in the Plan that will lead to a more compact and less carbon intensive urban form.
 DPA will introduce policies that will contribute to reduction of greenhouse gas emissions through the development of an area within existing urban lands.
 14 Encourage commercial and industrial developers to include green buffers and shady areas in their developments to make workplaces more liveable.
 DPA will investigate policies for green buffers.
 Water 1 Incorporate water sensitive urban design techniques in new developments to achieve water quality and water efficiency benefits.
 DPA will incorporate WSUD techniques.
 7 Identify and protect locations for potential stormwater harvesting schemes, including those areas identified in Map D22 DPA will recognise existing stormwater harvesting schemes and locations.